This is the most convenient, compact carry-on you’ll find compared to other similar products. Size: 12″ x 16″, 18 liters.

 Aesthetics & Materials

-As previously stated, the Red Oxx C-ruck Carry-on Rucksack has a strong military background.
+As previously stated, the Red Oxx C-ruck Carry-on Rucksack has a solid military background.
 This is attributable not just to the pack’s design, but also to other minor aspects.
-A handful of Red Oxx trademark patches are embroidered into the pack, as well as a Dog Tag and clear ID card, in case you forget where you bought it.
-According to the guys at Red Oxx, the design of the pack is inspired on a French Foreign Legion bag from the 1950s, which is a Fun Fact we had to add.
+For example, a handful of Red Oxx trademark patches are embroidered into the box, as well as a Dog Tag and clear ID card, in case you forget where you bought it.
+According to the guys at Red Oxx, the decor example, a sign of the pack is inspired on a French Foreign Legion bag from the 1950s, a Fun Fact we had to add.

 There are 12 colors available at the time of this review.
 Some of them, like the Olive coloring we’ve been trying, have a more traditional feel to them.
 Red and Violet, on the other hand, give the pack a more bright, cheerful appearance.

-YKK #10 zippers (for those unfamiliar with zipper sizes, #10 is rather hefty) are used throughout the pack.
+YKK 10 zippers (for those unfamiliar with zipper sizes, #10 is rather hefty) are used throughout the pack.
 If you will, call it the extra chunky salsa of the zipper world).
 These zippers are easy to deal with, especially around corners, which is not usually the case.
-We have no doubts regarding their endurance since they’re so robust.
+In addition, we have no doubts regarding their endurance since they’re so robust.

 However, not everyone on the Pack Hacker team approves of the zippers.
 Some of us think they’re excessive, while others adore them.
 It’s all a matter of personal taste.
 The parachute rope zipper pulls are likewise generously sized, making them easy to grasp.

 Finally, we’d like to point out that the Rucksack is created in the United States by a Veteran-owned business.
-The workmanship looks to be excellent as well.
+The artistry looks to be excellent as well.

 Components from Outside

-The Red Oxx C-ruck Carry-on Rucksack’s exterior is precisely what you’d expect from a military-inspired backpack.
-The daisy chains on the front of the pack are mostly for carrying external gear, such as lights and water bottles.
+The Red Oxx C-ruck Carry-on Rucksack’s exterior veteran-owned business created what Rucksacku’d expect from a mil daisy chain on the front of the pack primarily for carrying external gear, such as lights and water bottles.
 They’re not PALS webbing, but you may be able to connect MOLLE attachments to them.
 Daisy chains are also seen on the shoulder straps for the similar function.

 Although there is no frame sheet, there is a foam backing within the laptop sleeve that provides this pack some rigidity.
-Unless the bag is completely stuffed, the carry is slouchy.
-It’s not a big problem, but it’s something to consider.
+However, unless the bag is completely stuffed, the carry is slouchy.
+It’s not a big problem, but it’s something.

-The shoulder straps are really nice and cushioned, however they don’t have any mesh for ventilation.
-Metal rings are used to secure the straps to the bag.
+The shoulder straps are really nice and cushioned, however they don’t have any mesh for metal rings are used to secure them on hot days straps to the bag.
 The straps may move with your body thanks to this innovative form of connection.
-They are, however, fixed rather close together.
+They are, however, fixed relatively close together.
 This isn’t necessarily a negative thing; it’s simply different and takes some getting accustomed to.

 Metal adjusters are incorporated on the straps, allowing you to quickly loosen or tighten them.
 The hardware is rather substantial, especially when compared to other pack adjusters.
-This fits well with the pack’s military style and offers a lot of durability—even if it doesn’t look the cleanest.
+However, this fits well with the pack’s military style and offers a lot of durability—even if it doesn’t look the cleanest.

 Finally, there is no option for a hip belt on this bag.
 It’s up to you if it matters, but any bag with a capacity of 30 liters or more should at the very least offer you the choice.